Travelling to India

 You are encouraged and reminded to take practical safety and common sense precautions.
 India can be very safe to travel in and above all an amazing experience!
 We will of course do our very best to welcome you and to collect you from Goa’s international airport (Dabolim) or from the train station at Canacona.
 We suggest that you read this article to feel a little more prepared for and comfortable about your trip.
 The text is mostly about women traveling in India but has some good general tips for everyone!

 You will have an opportunity to change money at the airport upon arrival.
-ATMs linked to international networks are common in most towns and cities in India and are available near our own yoga centre.
+ATMs linked to international networks are common in most towns and cities in India and are available near the beaches.
 It is always advisable to carry cash as a back-up in case the ATM is out of order, the power goes down or you have any issue with your cards.

 ** Please note : You must carry your passport whenever you change currency or travellers cheques.
 Commission for foreign exchange is increasingly rare.